parisbutterfield/restswitchmate/README.md

 GET `/device/<macaddress>/status`

-The server listens on port 5000.
+StatusServer listens on port 5000.
 There is also a status page that can be reached at /status.

 #### AuthServer